A chat up with an applicant.

-What’s work experience
+- What’s work experience

-Can fresh university/college apply for a job without work experience
+- Can fresh university/college apply for a job without work experience

-How to get work experience without a job
+- How to get work experience without a job

-So… What is Work Experience on Resume/CV
+So… What is Work Experience on CV

-This will lead me to why Work Experience necessary in a Resume/CV.
+This will lead me to why Work Experience is necessary in a CV.
 So you think… I really hope you’re not thinking that way anyway – I mean thinking that as a fresh graduate there is no need for Work Experience since you just came out fresh from college or university.
 Well listen and listen good – you need Work Experience to convince a recruiter that you can work – you have real practical knowledge of the advertised job position.

 Where else can you get Skills without working hmm How else can you convince a recruiter that you’re the best candidate for the job No no no don’t go there… Don’t bother thinking of your Qualifications because it can be bought but you cannot buy experience.

-How can I get Work Experience without a job
+How can I get Work Experience without a job?

 Yes, definitely you can get Work Experience without having a formal pay job.
 Most often graduate has these thoughts that until they work for some company they cannot get quality experience but you see, that’s a fallacy from Jupiter.
-The enemies of your destiny want you to stay at home jobless… You can get Good Work Experience for your Resume/CV through the following;
+The enemies of your destiny want you to stay at home jobless… You can get Good Work Experience for your CV through the following;

 Volunteer work is undertaken for a variety of reasons.
 Some students and graduates want to make a positive contribution to society, while others want to gain the skills needed to pursue certain careers and bolster their CVs.
 Volunteering your skills helps you develop new skills and experiences.
 For a fact, volunteering will introduce you to new professional paths, learn more about a particular role or sector, workplace, office culture, or cause

 That is, your academic studies can be enriched by the new perspectives, experience and commercial awareness that you gain while you are working in an industrial environment.
 That aside, it will also give you the opportunity for you to develop key employability skills such as problem-solving, teamwork, communication and time management that graduate recruiters look for.

-Forget your Degree Certificate; if you want work experience that would enhance your Resume/CV without a formal pay job, go low and become an apprentice.
-This is good especially in the field of Engineering or any work that involves the use of hand skill and mental knowledge.
+Forget your Degree Certificate; if you want work experience that would enhance your CV without a formal pay job, go low and become an apprentice.
+This is good especially in the field of Engineering or any work that involves the use of hand skills and mental knowledge.
 Apprenticeship connects you to people you could ask for help/advice, show evidence of your motivation for that kind of work and Illuminate how things work in that sector.

 Sport at university can provide more than just regular exercise and a break from academic work.
-It can help nurture key skills that employers look for, especially for those involved in the executive teams or sports committees.
+It can help nurture key skills that employers look for, especially for those involved in executive teams or sports committees.
 One good thing about sport is it helps you develop endurance, self-sacrifice and adaptability with an existing workforce

 Student Government/Student Council